 Regional Variations of Vishu

 Vishu marks the New Year in the traditional solar calendar.
-It is celebrated in Kerala, Tulu Nadu region in Karnataka, Mahe district of the Union Territory of Pondicherry, and some areas of Tamil Nadu.
+It is celebrated in Kerala, the Tulu Nadu region in Karnataka, the Mahe district of the Union Territory of Pondicherry, and some areas of Tamil Nadu.
 In the Tulu region, this festival is called Bisu.
 This same day is celebrated as New Year in other regions of India that follow the solar calendar.
 Thus, the people of Punjab and Haryana celebrate Baisakhi, Tamil Nadu celebrates Puthandu, Assam celebrates Bihu, West Bengal celebrates NabaBarsha and Orissa celebrates Pana Sankranti.

-Vishu Festival dates from 2023 to 2026
+Vishu Festival dates from 2024 to 2026

 Year Date Day